top of page

 Mobile.jpg

-A mobile traffic garden kit is a portable set of materials that can be used to create a small- scale traffic garden either indoors or outdoors and that can be easily dismantled and packed away after a session or program.
-It is designed to provide a reduced version of a street network while considering practical aspects such as portability and storage.
-Although there are currently no commercially available mobile traffic garden kits in the U.S., many communities create their own kits using a range of off-
+A mobile traffic garden is a portable set of materials assembled into a kit that can be used to create a small- scale network of streets with traffic features either indoors or outdoors and that can be easily dismantled and packed away after a session or program.

 Traffic Garden Features

-Traffic gardens vary greatly, from simple painted lines on parking lots to detailed, small-scale cities, resulting in a wide range of features across installations.
+Traffic gardens vary greatly, from simple painted lines on parking lots to detailed, small-scale cities.
+These differences in implementation result in a wide range of features across installations.
 With no standardized design guidance, these spaces often showcase unique elements that reflect local character and the specific efforts of their original champions.
-While some sites have evolved over time, others remain unchanged from their original design.
-Below are features often found in existing traffic gardens.
+The innate design flexibility of traffic gardens results in many unique and creative installations, some with murals and art, and many fostering community involvement.
+Below are features typically found in traffic gardens.
+All the sample photos showcase real-life installations.

 5a8ba548-74bc-3326-25df-cdec280440e6.jpeg